Customer interaction guidance - for remote gambling licensees (Formal guidance under SR Code 3.4.3)

 13. Licensees must take all reasonable steps to evaluate the effectiveness of their overall approach, for example by trialling and measuring impact, and be able to demonstrate to the Commission the outcomes of their evaluation.

 13.1.
 Licensees are required by Social Responsibility (SR) Code Provision 3.4.3 to assess the overall effectiveness of their approach by bringing together information about the impact of interaction for individual customers.
-This should include quality assuring individual customer interactions by spotchecking records for those interactions including chat records, emails and records of changes in behaviour.
+This should include quality assuring individual customer interactions by spot-checking records for those interactions including chat records, emails and records of changes in behaviour.

+13.2.
 As well as checking that customers are getting the right support, this can also identify staff development needs and highlight good practice that you can share across your business and across the industry.
 Licensees should also trial different approaches to customer interaction to understand what works best, and what works best for different sections of their customer base (in line with requirement 13).

-Whilst tracking of play data is the minimum expected standard for evaluation of customer interaction, good practice is that licensees follow-up a sample of customers on an on-going basis to understand changes in problem gambling status based on problem gambling screens2.
-Where possible, licensees should also gain more qualitative feedback on the quality and effectiveness of their interactions to aid continuous development.
+13.3.
+Whilst tracking of play data is the basic standard for evaluation of individual customer interactions, good practice is that licensees follow-up a sample of customers on an on-going basis to understand changes in problem gambling status based on problem gambling screens.
+Where possible, qualitative feedback on the quality and effectiveness of the interactions can also aid continuous development.